-Wisconsin is a state in the Upper Midwest and Great Lakes regions of the U.S., bordering Minnesota, Iowa, Illinois, Lake Michigan, and Michigan.
-With approximately 6 million residents, it ranks as the 20th most populous and 23rd largest state by area.
-Wisconsin has 72 counties.
-Milwaukee is the most populous city, while Madison serves as the capital and second-most populous city.
-Other significant urban areas include Green Bay and the Fox Cities.
+Wisconsin, a state in the U.S. Upper Midwest/Great Lakes region, borders Minnesota, Iowa, Illinois, Lake Michigan, Michigan, and Lake Superior.
+It ranks 20th in population (around 6 million) and 23rd in area (approximately 65,500 sq mi), comprising 72 counties.
+Milwaukee is its most populous city, while Madison serves as the capital and second-most populous city.
+Other notable urban areas include Green Bay and the Fox Cities.

-In 1903, the Milwaukee Mile, an oval track, opened and is the oldest operating motorsports venue in the world.
+In 1903, the Milwaukee Mile, an oval track, opened and became the oldest operating motorsports venue in the world.

 In 1909, Marquette University became the world's first coeducational Catholic university.

-By 1910, driven by booming manufacturing and a large immigrant workforce, Wisconsin ranked 8th among U.S. states in total product value.
+By 1910, Wisconsin ranked 8th among U.S. states in total product value due to booming manufacturing industries and a large immigrant workforce.

 In 1910, Emil Seidel was elected mayor of Milwaukee, becoming the first socialist mayor of a large city in the United States.

-By 1914, Progressive Republicans in Wisconsin had created the nation's first effective workplace injury compensation law and the first state income tax.
+By 1914, Progressive Republicans in Wisconsin had created the nation's first state income tax, making taxation proportional to actual earnings.

 The Green Bay Packers have been part of the NFL since the league's second season in 1921.

-In 1926, the designation of United States Numbered Highways in the state of Wisconsin began.
+In 1926, the United States Numbered Highways were designated in the state of Wisconsin, a process which continued until the mid-1930s.

-Since 1927, races have been held every year at the velodrome in Kenosha, the nation's oldest operating velodrome.
+Since 1927, races have been held every year at the Kenosha velodrome, the oldest operating velodrome in the nation.

-In 1932, UW economics professors John R. Commons and Harold Groves helped Wisconsin create the first unemployment compensation program in the United States.
+In 1932, UW economics professors John R. Commons and Harold Groves helped Wisconsin create the United States' first unemployment compensation program.

-In 1935, Wisconsin Idea scholars at the University of Wisconsin generated the plan that became the New Deal's Social Security Act.
+In 1935, Wisconsin Idea scholars generated the plan that became the New Deal's Social Security Act, with Wisconsin expert Arthur J. Altmeyer playing a key role.

-In 1935, a second case, Wisconsin v.
-Michigan, settled the border dispute with Michigan.
+In 1935, a second case, also titled Wisconsin v.
+Michigan, further addressed the border dispute between the two states.

 On July 13, 1936, the highest temperature ever recorded in Wisconsin reached 114 °F (46 °C) in the Wisconsin Dells.

-In 1940, the prominence of the dairy industry in Wisconsin led to the state being officially known as "America's Dairyland," which was made the official state slogan.
+In 1940, the prominence of the dairy industry in Wisconsin led to the state being known as "America's Dairyland", which was made the official state slogan.

-Since 1940, Wisconsin's license plates have read "America's Dairyland", referencing the prominence of dairy farming and cheesemaking.
+Since 1940, Wisconsin's license plates have read "America's Dairyland," reflecting the state's prominence in dairy farming.

 Since 1945, Wisconsin has maintained a close balance between Republicans and Democrats.

-In 1946, Robert La Follette, Jr. rejoined the Republican Party of Wisconsin to run in the Senate election after the collapse of the Progressive Party.
+In 1946, following the collapse of the Progressive Party, Robert La Follette, Jr. rejoined the Republican Party of Wisconsin to run in the Senate election but narrowly lost to Joseph McCarthy in the Republican primary.

-After the Chinese Communist Revolution succeeded in 1949, public opinion in Wisconsin began to shift towards supporting the protection of democracy and capitalism against Communist expansion.
+After the Chinese Communist Revolution of 1949, public opinion in Wisconsin began to shift towards support for the protection of democracy and capitalism against Communist expansion.

 In 1953, the now-Atlanta Braves franchise moved from Boston to Milwaukee.

-In 1956, the first part of Wisconsin's Interstate Highway system was constructed.
+In 1956, the first part of the Interstate Highway system was constructed in Wisconsin.

-In 1957, the badger was named Wisconsin's state animal.
+In 1957, the badger was officially named Wisconsin's state animal, solidifying its connection to the state's identity.

-In 1965, the Milwaukee Braves franchise relocated and became the Atlanta Braves.
+In 1965, the Braves franchise left Milwaukee, becoming the Atlanta Braves.

-In August 1970, radical antiwar protests at UW-Madison culminated in the Sterling Hall bombing.
+In August 1970, during radical protests against the Vietnam War at UW-Madison, an attack by anarchists culminated in the Sterling Hall bombing.

-Prior to 2018, the last time Democrats won all constitutional statewide offices on the ballot in Wisconsin was in 1982.
+1982 was the last time Democrats won all constitutional statewide offices on the ballot in Wisconsin before they did so again in 2018.

-Prior to 2016, the last time Wisconsin voted for a Republican presidential nominee was in 1984.
+1984 was the last time Wisconsin voted for a Republican presidential nominee before Donald Trump won the state in 2016.

-Beginning in 1992, Wisconsin was part of the blue wall, a group of states the Democratic Party won in each presidential election.
+Starting in 1992, Wisconsin was part of the blue wall, a group of states the Democratic Party won in each presidential election until 2012.

 In 1996, the lowest temperature ever recorded in Wisconsin reached −55 °F (−48 °C) in the village of Couderay on both February 2 and 4.